tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 ```

 Repeat for Switch C and D:
-- SwitchC will have neighbor adjacencies with Switch B and D
+- Switch C will have neighbor adjacencies with switch B and D
-- SwitchE will be configured in subsequent tasks
+- Switch E will be configured in subsequent tasks

 ### Task 3.3: Review Routing Tables on Switches
 Review ospf routing table output on sample switches in area 0 and Area 1 and note the intra-area and inter area routes